lpsinger/gwcelery/README.md

 ![monitoring screenshot](https://git.ligo.org/emfollow/gwcelery/raw/master/etc/screenshot.png)

-### Recommended procedure for starting and starting with HTCondor
+### Recommended procedure for starting and stopping with HTCondor

 The recommended way to start and stop GWCelery on the LIGO Data Grid cluster is using [HTCondor](https://research.cs.wisc.edu/htcondor/).
 See the example